 Swiss Half Fare Card

-For this exact itinerary, the Swiss Half Fare Card ends up being the travel pass that offers the best value for money.
+For this exact itinerary, the Swiss Half Fare Card ends up being the travel pass that offers the best value for money (potentially in conjunction with the Jungfrau Travel Pass but more on that one soon).
 The Swiss Half Fare Card gives you half price across all trains, buses, boats and public transport, as well as most mountain excursions like the Eiger Express to Schiltorn and Jungfrau Railway in this itinerary.

 Swiss Travel Pass

-The Swiss Travel Pass is a pass which gives you unlimited access on the Swiss Travel System network, including most trains, buses, boats and public transport between around cities/towns/villages, as well as discounted rates (usually 50% off) for mountain transport like cogwheel trains and cable cars, and free entry to more than 500 museums.
+The Swiss Travel Pass (get 10% off with promocode FINDINGALEXXKLOOK) is a pass which gives you unlimited access on the Swiss Travel System network, including most trains, buses, boats and public transport between around cities/towns/villages, as well as discounted rates (usually 50% off) for mountain transport like cogwheel trains and cable cars, and free entry to more than 500 museums.

 Most transport is totally free once you’ve got your pass, but the premium panorama trains (like the Glacier Express in this Switzerland itinerary and the Bernina Express from St Moritz into Italy) require a seat reservation on top of the pass.